Articles

 Cedar waxwings eat berries and insects, which they can get from the summer fruit of serviceberries and the caterpillars and pollinators they attract.

-Serviceberry (Amelanchier spp., Zones 3-9, 12-20 feet, full to partial sun) species exist across much North America, and most are well-suited to the home garden.
+Serviceberry (Amelanchier spp., Zones 3-9, 12-20 feet, full to partial sun) species exist across much of North America, and most are well-suited to the home garden.
 Their white clusters of fragrant spring flowers attract pollinators, the leaves feed caterpillars, and the edible summer fruits are a favorite of birds.
 Red-spotted purple butterfly (Limenitis arthemis) caterpillars rely on their leaves for food.
 In fall, the leaves turn glorious shades of yellow, orange, and red.

 Baltimore Orioles have diets of insects, fruit, and nectar, all of which they can get from a serviceberry shrub.